-The rise of sports betting has had a detrimental impact on personal finances, especially among those who are already in a financially precarious situation.
+The rise of online sports betting has had a detrimental impact on personal finances, especially among those who are already in a financially precarious situation.
 A recent study titled “Gambling Away Stability: Sports Betting’s Impact on Vulnerable Households” highlighted the concerning trends that have emerged since the legalization of sports betting in 38 states following the Supreme Court decision in 2018.

 Financially Constrained Households Bear the Brunt